Sarah Sanders Has Been Appearing On Fox News Instead Of Giving Press Briefings

 The length of time between press briefings has been longer for Sanders that for any of the preceding 13 press secretaries.

-As Inquisitr detailed, the current break from press briefings from the press secretary marks the longest such span in White House history at 72 days and counting.
+As The Inquisitr detailed, the current break from press briefings from the press secretary marks the longest such span in White House history at 72 days and counting.
 The previous record of 42 days was also held by Sanders.
-Prior to that, the longest stretch had been 41 days, once gain under Sanders.
+Prior to that, the longest stretch had been 41 days, once again under Sanders.

-In those 72 days, Sanders has gravitated towards appearances on Fox News, making at lest 12 appearances on the generally administration-friendly network, which is overwhelmingly favored by Republican viewers.
+In those 72 days, Sanders has gravitated toward appearances on Fox News, making at lest 12 appearances on the generally administration-friendly network, which is overwhelmingly favored by Republican viewers.
 The right-leaning network is also generally characterized as a favorite of President Donald Trump himself.

 In fact, it was Trump who publicly endorsed the idea of his press secretary avoiding press briefings in the first place.